Using Device Templates

 To use the Modify by Template action to apply settings to one or more devices:

-1. Go to the Device Manager page (Registry > Devices > Device Manager).
+1. Go to the Devices page or the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic user interface).

 • Save When Applied & Confirmed.
-From the Bulk Device Configuration page, you can edit the value in any of the fields in any of the tabs of the device template.
+From this page, you can edit the value in any of the fields in any of the tabs of the device template.
 The edited values will be applied to the selected devices.
-You do not have to save the edited values in a device template; they can be for one-time only use.
+You do not have to save the edited values in a device template; they can be for one-time-only use.

-• If you don't select this field, you can edit the values in any of the fields, and the edited values won't be saved, but will be applied to the selected devices.
+• If you don't select this checkbox, you can edit the values in any of the fields and the edited values won't be saved, but will be applied to the selected devices.

-1. Click the [Apply] button to apply the field values to the selected device(s).
+4. Click the [Apply] button to apply the changed field values to the selected devices.

-• In this page, you can view any settings in the device template that are different from SL1 default settings.
+• In this page, you can view any settings in the device template that are different from Skylar One default settings.

 • You can click a field to disable it.
 When you disabled a field, its value will not be applied to the selected device group or selected devices.